 The ProCredit group defines counterparty risk, including issuer risk, as the risk that a counterparty/issuer cannot fulfil its contractual obligations at all, not in full or not on time.
-Counterparty risk in the ProCredit group mainly arises from keeping highly liquid assets for the purpose of mitigating liquidity risk.
+Counterparty risk in the ProCredit group mainly arises from keeping highly liquid assets for the purpose of managing liquidity.
 There are also structural exposures towards national central banks in the form of mandatory minimum reserves.

-Counterparty risk is managed according to the principle that our liquidity must be placed securely and, to the greatest extent possible, in a diversified manner.
+Counterparty risk is managed according to the principle that our liquidity must be placed securely and in a manner which is as diversified as possible.
 While the group tries to generate some income from these assets, the overriding objective is to ensure secure placement and timely availability, i.e. risk considerations predominate.
 For this reason, we only work with carefully selected, reliable banks which normally have high credit ratings, we typically place our money for short terms (up to three months, but typically shorter) and we use only a very limited number of simple financial instruments.